vaskoGut/Learning/README.md

        ```

   11. ### closure-explanation
+        1. In JavaScript, closures are created every time a function is created, at function creation time.
-        1. If we speak about closure , we need to mention **local** and **global** scope.
+        2. If we speak about closure , we need to mention **local** and **global** scope.
 Functions have its local, private scope.
 Variables can be global or private - depending where they'are declared.
-        2. if variable is declared without keyword, it is global.
+        3. if variable is declared without keyword, it is global.
 Even if it's declared inside the function.

         ```javascript
           function doTest() {